 Traditional Cat Litters (clay)

-The most common types of cat litter are clay-based, which can either be clumping or non-clumping.
+The most common types of cat litters are clay-based, which can either be clumping or non-clumping.
 The reason why clay litters are so popular is that they are really good at absorbing urine and neutralizing the smell.
 Also, most cats will instinctively use this litter and you won’t have to train them.

 If you’re shopping anywhere other than online or a pet store, this type will make up the vast majority of available options.
 These are mostly the types you’ll see in the pet aisle at your local superstore or market if they include a pet section.

 Many of these litters have added ingredients like baking soda or other scents to further eliminate or mask smells.